wp-plugins/easing-slider/readme.txt

 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.4 =
+* Fixed bug that broke media uploader in WordPress v3.9.
+* Fixed bug that prevented "Customize" panel from loading in WordPress v3.9.

 = 2.1.3 =
 * Plugin is now fully styled to fit thew new WordPress v3.8+ administration area.